NCAA declares NC State out of CWS because of COVID-19 issues - News Break

 Avent said he gave his available players the choice to play or forfeit Friday.
 They all wanted to play, he said.

-Avent told reporters Monday an illness was running through the team, but made no mention of it possibly being COVID-19.
-He said associate head coach Chris Hart had been sick for five or six days and that Jarrett and pitcher Cameron Cotter weren’t feeling well.
+Avent told reporters Monday an illness was running through the team but made no mention of it possibly being COVID-19.
+He said associate head coach Chris Hart had been sick for five or six days and that second baseman J.T.
+Jarrett and pitcher Cameron Cotter weren’t feeling well.

 The pandemic heavily disrupted college sports over the past year and three teams dropped out of an NCAA championship event because of COVID-19: The VCU men’s basketball team, the Michigan men’s ice hockey team and the Rice women’s volleyball team.